Valuable Educational Opportunities Outdoors

 Our Senior School students travel to other parts of China for a week to get out of their comfort zone; they also make connections, reflection on their selves and gain broader perspectives of the world.

 In an SSIS student’s learning journey, each child will experience various camps at different vital stages of education.
 At grade six, the student will get to travel to Penglai Mahota Town for a fun and enriching learning weekend.
-At grades seven, nine and 10, at the beginning of Pre-IGCSE, IGCSE and IBDP programmes respectively, they will bond with their corresponding mates and get to know the Senior School faculty better.
+At grades seven, nine and 10, at the beginning of CLSP, IGCSE and IBDP programmes respectively, they will bond with their corresponding mates and get to know the Senior School faculty better.